Mon-Fri: 6:00AM-5:00PM; Sat, Sun, Public Holidays: 7:30AM-3:30PM

 • Use Pop-Up Sprinklers in your lawn.

 For more great information on garden and lawn irrigation please download this handy Irrigation Planner from Neta.
-Neta are one of the leaders in garden watering solutions and Centenary Landscaping Supplies a whole host of their irrigation products.
+Neta are one of the leaders in garden watering solutions and we sell a large range of their irrigation products at Centenary Landscaping Supplies.

 Share this post